Annual Jenny Elder Fitch Memorial Lecture: What We Sow in Cultivating Our Places – How a Garden Culture of Care Grows Places and Their People

 North Carolina Botanical Garden 100 Old Mason Farm Road, Chapel Hill, NC, United States

-Every Thursday from April 4 to June 13, we’re staying open until 7 p.m. so you can enjoy our display gardens in the evening.
-Our exhibit hall and Garden Shop...
+Every Thursday from August 15 to September 19, we’re staying open until 7 p.m. so you can enjoy our display gardens in the evening.
+Our exhibit hall and Garden Shop will be open, and you’re welcome to bring a picnic to enjoy outdoors – we have lots of benches and picnic tables, plus open lawn...

 North Carolina Botanical Garden 100 Old Mason Farm Road, Chapel Hill, NC, United States